aarohiverma/Home-Credit-Default-Risk-Problem-Code/README.md

    - Compared the performance of different models to select the best one.
    - Analyzed feature importance to understand key predictors of default.

-### 6. Model Deployment (Optional)
-   - Saved the trained model using joblib for future predictions.
-   - Developed a pipeline for real-time predictions based on incoming customer data.

 ## Results